spatie/laravel-random-command/README.md

 composer require spatie/laravel-random-command
 ```

 We don't recommend installing this in your production environment.
 Or your local environment.
-In fact it might be bst if you don't install this at all.
+In fact it might be best if you don't install this at all.

 ## Usage